Inconel: Strengthening mechanisms

 The most prevalent hardening mechanisms for Inconel alloys are precipitate strengthening and solid solution strengthening.
 In Inconel alloys, one of the two often dominates.
 For alloys like Inconel 718, precipitate strengthening is the main strengthening mechanism.
 The majority of strengthening comes from the presence of gamma double prime (γ″) precipitates.
-Inconel alloys have a γ matrix phase with a face-centered cubic (fcc) structure. γ″ precipitates are made of Ni and Nb, specifically with a Ni_{3}Nb composition.
+Inconel alloys have a γ matrix phase with a face-centered cubic (fcc) structure. γ″ precipitates are made of Ni and Nb, specifically with a Ni3Nb composition.
 These precipitates are fine, coherent, disk-shaped, intermetallic particles with a tetragonal structure.
 This is phase will be the most important to stabilize, so Inconel alloys are strengthened by limiting coarsening of γ″ precipitates and limiting the γ″ to delta (δ) phase transition.

 Secondary precipitate strengthening comes from gamma prime (γ') precipitates.
-The γ' phase can appear in multiple compositions such as Ni_{3}(Al, Ti).
+The γ' phase can appear in multiple compositions such as Ni3(Al, Ti).
 The precipitate phase is coherent and has an fcc structure, like the γ matrix; The γ' phase is much less prevalent than γ″.
 The volume fraction of the γ″ and γ' phases are approximately 15% and 4% after precipitation, respectively.
 Because of the coherency between the γ matrix and the γ' and γ″ precipitates, strain fields exist that obstruct the motion of dislocations.
 The prevalence of carbides with MX(Nb, Ti)(C, N) compositions also helps to strengthen the material.
 For precipitate strengthening, elements like niobium, titanium, and tantalum play a crucial role.

 Because the γ″ phase is metastable, over-aging can result in the transformation of γ″ phase precipitates to δ phase precipitates, their stable counterparts.
-The δ phase has an orthorhombic structure, a Ni_{3}(Nb, Mo, Ti) composition, and is incoherent.
+The δ phase has an orthorhombic structure, a Ni3(Nb, Mo, Ti) composition, and is incoherent.
 As a result, the transformation of γ″ to δ in Inconel alloys leads to the loss of coherency strengthening, making for a weaker material.
 That being said, in appropriate quantities, the δ phase is responsible for grain boundary pinning and strengthening.
 Composition of Inconel alloys are tuned to maximize the stability of this metastable γ″ phase and to slow this transition.
 This results in a narrow range of Nb, Al, Ti, in Inconel alloys.
 These elements are also prone to forming other undesirable phases which segregate at grain boundaries and deplete the matrix of important elements.

 Another common phase in Inconel alloys is the Laves intermetallic phase.
 Its compositions are (Ni, Cr, Fe)_{x}(Nb, Mo, Ti)_{y} and Ni_{y}Nb, it is brittle, and its presence can be detrimental to the mechanical behavior of Inconel alloys.
 Sites with large amounts of Laves phase are prone to crack propagation because of their higher potential for stress concentration.
 Additionally, due to its high Nb, Mo, and Ti content, the Laves phase can exhaust the matrix of these elements, ultimately limiting the γ″ phase formation and resulting in decreased precipitate and solid-solution strengthening more difficult.